 My work explores how personal acts are political.
-My black body is the vessel through which memories, histories and hegemonic rhetoric/s can be questioned, investigated and dismantled.
-The goal is for those who encounter the art to discover new thoughts, ideas or actions and see our world fully in its complexity .
+My black, feminine, aging body is the vessel through which memories, histories and hegemonic rhetoric/s can be questioned, investigated and dismantled.
+The goal for those who encounter the artwork is to discover new thoughts, ideas or actions and see the world in its full complexity.

 Through blending media, music, movement and dialogue, I strive to make expressionistic, participatory artworks that tap at an audience's emotions first, before the intellect takes hold.